ejgdev/node-inventory-bridge/readme.md

 ### Notes

 The Module Package SPExpress was changed to local module.
+The npm version need upgrade.

 `npm i stitchlabs --save`